metsarb/Basic_LCD_project/README.md

 # Arduino LCD Message Display Project

 This project uses an Arduino UNO to display a message on a 16x2 LCD screen.
+Since I didn't have potentiometer, I couldn't control the contrast of the screen but with integrating potentiometer you can control the contrast manually.

 ## Setup